Tess of the d'Urbervilles

-Tess of the d'Urbervilles: A Pure Woman Faithfully Presented is a novel by Thomas Hardy.
+Tess of the d'Urbervilles: A Pure Woman is the twelfth published novel by English author Thomas Hardy.
 It initially appeared in a censored and serialised version, published by the British illustrated newspaper The Graphic in 1891, then in book form in three volumes in 1891, and as a single volume in 1892.
 Although now considered a major novel of the 19th century, Tess of the d'Urbervilles received mixed reviews when it first appeared, in part because it challenged the sexual morals of late Victorian England.
-Tess was portrayed as a fighter for her rights and for the rights of others.

 The novel is set in an impoverished rural England, Thomas Hardy's fictional Wessex.

 Plot

 The Maiden

 Tess Durbeyfield, a country girl of 16, is the eldest child of John Durbeyfield, a haggler, and his wife Joan.
 When the local parson tells John that "Durbeyfield" is a corruption of "D'Urberville" and that he is descended from an ancient Norman family, John celebrates by getting drunk.
 Tess drives to market in her father's place, but falls asleep at the reins; the wagon crashes and the family's only horse is killed.
 Feeling guilty, she agrees to visit Mrs d'Urberville, a rich widow, to "claim kin", unaware that the widow's late husband Simon Stoke had adopted the surname to distance himself from his tradesman's roots.

 Alec d'Urberville, the son, is attracted to Tess and finds her a job as his mother's poultry keeper.
-Tess resists Alec's manipulative attentions, but her youth and inexperience obscure from her the threat to her virtue.
+Tess resists Alec's manipulative attentions.
 One night, on the pretence of rescuing her from a fight, Alec takes her on his horse to a remote spot, and it is implied that he rapes her.